Literature: The Zombie Knight

 - Stoker.
 His reaper Nize was killed and he became an insane soulless husk, forcing Hector and Colt to kill him.

 - The Kingdom: Atreya is a monarchy, currently ruled by Queen Helen.
 It's a rather small country and hasn't been all that important up to this point.
 It stays out of the waging wars and doesn't allow practices like slavery that are still common in other parts of the world.
 However, Abolish try to draw Atreya into the war by forcing (or replacing) the King and Queen.
-At the end of the second arc, Helen is on the run and Abolish try to torture her husband into obedience.
+At the end of the second Oath, Helen is on the run and Abolish try to torture her husband into obedience.
+With the seventh Oath, Abolish has been driven out of Atreya for the time being, Helen has returned into power and the war with the neighboring country has been averted.

 - Major Injury Underreaction: Hector and the other servants can shrug of incredible amounts of damage.
-Jutified because they don't feel pain and they regenerate anyway, but it's still hilarious.
+Justified, but still hilarious.
 See this example:

 Hector remained unfazed.